 About Internal Audit

-The Director of Internal Audit reports administratively to the Financial Vice President and Treasurer, and functionally to the Chair of the Finance and Audit Committee of the Board of Trustees.
-The Audit Plan and Risk Analysis details specific goals/objectives and scheduled audit engagements and is submitted annually to the Finance and Audit Committee and University Management.
+The Director of Internal Audit reports administratively to the Financial Vice President and Treasurer and functionally to the Chair of the Finance and Audit Committee of the Board of Trustees.
+We are committed to assisting management in achieving their oversight, operating and management responsibilities by providing independent and objective services.

-The mission of Internal Audit is to provide independent assessment, objective assurance and consulting designed to add value and improve Boston College operations.
-Internal Audit helps the University accomplish its objectives by evaluating and improving the effectiveness of risk management, control, and governance processes.
+The mission of Internal Audit is to provide independent, objective assurance services designed to assist management in achieving their oversight, operating and management responsibilities.
+Internal Audit helps the University accomplish its objectives by evaluating and improving the effectiveness of risk management, internal controls, and governance processes.
 We help to ensure that:

-- Operations are transacted in accordance with sufficient internal controls, good business judgment, and high ethical standards.
+- Operations are transacted with sufficient internal controls, good business judgment, and high ethical standards.

 - Assets are safeguarded.